jeafreezy/rsgis/README.md

 A python package for basic GIS operations.

 ## Current release
+- Metadata file module

+## Future release
-- Metadata file handling API
+- Metadata file for other file formats(sentinel,NetCDF etc)
+- A one liner for basic to advanced GIS operations

 ## Installation
 #### Python version 3.0 +<br>
     pip install rsgis